zephyrproject-rtos/zephyr/boards/snps/nsim/arc_v/doc/index.rst

 Building & Running Sample Applications
 ======================================

-Most board targets support building with GNU toolchains, however there might be exceptions from that, especially for newly added targets.
+Most board targets support building with both GNU and ARC MWDT toolchains, however there might be exceptions from that, especially for newly added targets.
 You can check supported toolchains for the board targets in the corresponding ``.yaml`` file.